Dewey McClain: Government career

 After he retired from football, McClain went to work for the city of Atlanta.
 He worked in the Department of Parks, Recreation and Cultural Affairs for 18 years, and for the Atlanta Workforce Development Agency for four years.
 In 2013, McClain became the president of the Atlanta North Georgia Labor Council, an affiliate of the AFL–CIO.

 McClain ran in a special election for the Georgia House of Representatives, to serve the 100th district, which took place on November 5, 2013.
 He was the only candidate on the ballot, and won the race uncontested.
 He was sworn into office on December 5.

-Personal
+Personal life

 McClain lives in Lilburn, Georgia.
-He met his wife, Linda Evans, in high school.
+He met his wife, Linda (née Evans), in high school.
 The couple have two daughters.